 In ShadowProtect, VirtualBoot leverages open-source Oracle VirtualBox virtualization software to boot a backup image into a VM.

 - ShadowProtect supports most versions of VirtualBox.
-See the ShadowProtect ReadMe for a list of which versions are supported.
+See the ShadowProtect Release Notes for a list of which versions are supported.

 - You should install and configure VirtualBox ahead of time so it’s ready when you want to use VirtualBoot.